 In a week, work-life, school-life and home time has changed in America and around the world.
 How we work has gone from primarily working in offices to working remotely or working from home.
 If you are new to working remotely, here’s how you can work from home productively and keep your sanity.

 For most of my career, I have worked from home.
 I understand the positives and challenges of working remotely.
 When I first started working remotely (almost 20 years ago), I remember some of the same feelings you probably have now like missing friends and coworkers in the office, going out to lunch and just how isolated it felt.
 But now, I actually prefer working from home, driving during rush hour stresses me and I prefer the schedule of working from home.

 Over the years, I have developed some habits and routines that make working from home easier.
-Here are my best work from home tips that will help you be successful working remotely, too.
+Here are my best work from home productivity tips that will help you be successful in working remotely, too.

 Note: For your convenience, this post includes affiliate links.
 If you make a purchase, I will receive a small commission at no additional cost to you.
 Read my full disclosure policy here.

 10 Tips to Make Working Remotely Productive & Successful

 1. Start your day getting dressed

 So often I see articles stating the best part of working from home is working in your PJ’s.
 In all the years I have worked from home, I never remember working in my PJ’s.
 I have always gotten up and gotten dressed to start my day.

 Taking a shower and getting dressed signals to your mind it’s a new day and you ready to be productive.
 If you stay in your PJ’s all day, you don’t have the same attitude and mindset.

 I even require my kids (who are homeschooled) to get dressed every day before they start school or playing.
 I want them to have the same good habits.